-(A) Overlaid large AAA domains of the six protein chains in the PCH-2 hexamer, as in Figure 2A, with associated small AAA+ domains from each neighboring subunit.
+(A) Overlaid large AAA domains of the six protein chains in the PCH-2 hexamer, as in Figure 3A, with associated small AAA+ domains from each neighboring subunit.
 While the small AAA domains of each subunit show significant conformational differences, the interface between each large AAA domain and the neighboring small AAA domain remains fixed.
 (B) Views as in panel (A) of each subunit type.
 Outlines in yellow, pink, and purple illustrate rigid-body rotation units within the hexamer, with NTDs removed for clarity (see below).
 Each rigid body is proposed to rotate as a unit in response to the nucleotide-binding state of its ATPase active site.
-(C) Left: Top view of the PCH-2 hexamer (NTDs omitted for clarity), colored by protein chain as in Figure 2.
+(C) Left: Top view of the PCH-2 hexamer (NTDs omitted for clarity), colored by protein chain as in Figure 3.
 Center: PCH-2 hexamer colored as in (A), with outlines in yellow, pink, and purple as in (B) highlighting rigid-body rotation units in the hexamer.
 Right: PCH-2 with rigid-body units colored as in (B).
-Each rigid-body unit comprises the large AAA domain from one chain (e.g chain B) and the small AAA from its neighbor (e.g. chain A).
+Each rigid-body unit comprises the large AAA domain from one chain (e.g chain B) and the small AAA domain from its neighbor (e.g. chain A).
 Cyan ovals indicate the locations of ATPase active sites, positioned between each rigid-body unit.

-Figure 2-figure supplement 2.

-Comparison of PCH-2 and ClpX hexamers.

-(A) Top and side views of the PCH-2 hexamer, as in Figure 2D and F. (B) Top and side views of the nucleotide-free ClpX hexamer (PDB ID 3HTE; (Glynn et al., 2009)), with “closed” and “open subunits colored as in PCH-2 and pore loops (residues 145-153) colored magenta.

-Figure 3.
+Figure 4.

 Nucleotide binding and hydrolysis by PCH-2 and TRIP13.

 (A) Binding of PCH-2 active-site mutants to BODIPY-FL ATP.
 (B) Binding of M. musculus TRIP13E253Q to BODIPY-FL ATP.
-(C) Basal ATP hydrolysis rates of wild-type and mutant C. elegans PCH-2 at pH 8.5 (optimal for ATPase activity; ATPase stimulation assays (Figure 5) were performed at pH 7.5, where basal activity is lower but stimulation is more robust).
+(C) Basal ATP hydrolysis rates of wild-type and mutant C. elegans PCH-2 at pH 8.5 (optimal for ATPase activity; ATPase stimulation assays (Figure 6) were performed at pH 7.5, where basal activity is lower but stimulation is more robust).
 E253Q: Walker B ATPase mutant; W221A/F222A: pore loop mutants; WT ΔNTD: residues 100-424.
 (D) Basal ATP hydrolysis rates of wild-type and mutant M. musculus TRIP13 at pH 8.5.
 Residue numbering for mutants is identical to C. elegans PCH-2.
 (E) Km/kcat values (reported as ATP min-1 per hexameric enzyme) for wild-type and mutant PCH-2 and TRIP13.
-For PCH-2 T186A, N300A, and R385A, rates were measured at a single ATP concentration of 2 mM, so Km was not determined (N/D).
-For PCH-2 and TRIP13 E253Q, very low ATPase activity precluded a reliable Km determination (N/A).
+For PCH-2 T186A, PCH-2N300A, and PCH-2R385A, rates were measured at a single ATP concentration of 2 mM, so Km was not determined (N/D).
+For PCH-2E253Q and TRIP13E253Q, very low ATPase activity precluded a reliable Km determination (N/A).

-Figure 4.
+Figure 5.